er-satyampal/prc-javascript/js-loop-for-in/about-js-for-in-loop.md

-Do not use for in over an Array if the index order is important.
+#Do not use for in over an Array if the index order is important.:

 The index order is implementation-dependent, and array values may not be accessed in the order you expect.